-Where a Shareholder buys Shares in an Income Class, the first allocation of income may include an income equalization amount.
-The income equalization amount represents the part of the purchase price of Shares that is accrued income of the Fund that had not been allocated at the time of the purchase.
+Where a Shareholder buys Shares in an Income Class, the first allocation of income may include an income equalisation amount.
+The income equalisation amount represents the part of the purchase price of the Shares that is accrued income of the Fund that had not been allocated at the time of the purchase.